shadowsocks/shadowsocks-nodejs/README.md

     password        a password used to encrypt transfer timeout         in seconds
-    method          encryption method, "bf-cfb", "aes-256-cfb", "des-cfb", "rc4", etc. Default is table
+    method          encryption method, "bf-cfb", "aes-256-cfb", "des-cfb", "rc4", etc. Default is table local_address   local binding address, leave it alone if you don't know what it means

 `cd` into the directory of `config.json`.
 Run `ssserver` on your server.
 To run it in the background, run `nohup ssserver > log &`.